Books with Teenage Characters

 Book Summary

-It all starts with a pair of jeans at a thrift shop discovered by fifteen-year-old friends Carmen, Tibby, Lena, & Bridget.
-When everyone loves them, the group decides to let everyone try on the jeans to see who they fit best.
+It all starts with a pair of jeans at a thrift shop.
+When everyone loves them, four friends decide to try on the jeans to see who they fit best.

-Somehow, the jeans fit everyone perfectly, so the friends decide to form the Sisterhood of the Traveling Pants.
-Throughout the summer, the pants see all and keep the friends connected as they each experience the most memorable summer of their lives.
+Somehow the jeans fit everyone perfectly, so the friends decide to form the Sisterhood of the Traveling Pants.
+Throughout the summer that they turn sixteen, the pants see all and keep the friends connected as they each experience the most memorable summer of their lives.

 The Book Girls Say…